 Multi-car cover can be useful for anyone with two, three, four or five cars, whether they are spread across a family or owned by just one individual.

 Usefully, the insurance not only covers one person, but it is also able to provide insurance for a family or couple under one policy, potentially making it cheaper for all drivers.

 Some insurance companies don’t offer multi-car insurance at all, so it will take some shopping around before finding the best deal for you.

 Comparison sites can sometimes help, but they don’t tend to cover multi-car policies as extensively as single-car insurance.
-Here at Compare UK Quotes, our expert insurance advisers are available to talk you through the process and to find the best insurance multi-car insurance quotes for you.

 The best multi-car insurance policies will: